Reading layout

 return {"emails": list(set(emails)), "phones": list(set(phones))}

-Mastering these techniques is covered extensively in Extracting Data with Regular Expressions.
+Mastering these techniques is covered in Extracting Data with Regular Expressions.

 5. Scaling Across Multiple Pages

 Real-world datasets rarely fit on a single page.
-Scrapers must programmatically navigate through paginated lists, query string offsets, or simulate user scrolling.
+Scrapers must navigate through paginated lists, query-string offsets, or simulate user scrolling.

 URL parameter manipulation

-Many sites use query parameters like ?page=2 or ?offset=50 for pagination.
+Many sites use query parameters like ?page=2 or ?offset=50.
 Extract the base URL and increment these values in a loop until no new data appears.

 Detecting next-page tokens

-Some platforms use opaque tokens or cursor-based pagination.
+Some platforms use cursor-based pagination.
 Inspect network traffic to locate these values in API responses or hidden form fields.
-Pass them sequentially to maintain traversal continuity.

 Scroll-based content loading

 Infinite scroll triggers JavaScript to fetch additional data dynamically.
-Identify the background API endpoints using browser developer tools.
-Calling these endpoints directly is faster and more reliable than simulating scroll events.
+Identify the underlying API endpoints using browser developer tools and call them directly — faster and more reliable than simulating scroll events.

-Strategies for automating multi-page traversal while maintaining request efficiency are detailed in Handling Pagination and Infinite Scroll.
+Strategies for automating multi-page traversal are detailed in Handling Pagination and Infinite Scroll.

 6. Maintaining State and Authentication

-Many target sites require user authentication or track browsing state across multiple requests.
-Proper state management prevents session drops and redundant logins.
+Many sites require user authentication or track browsing state across multiple requests.

 Session objects vs. standalone requests

-Standalone requests.get() calls create new connections each time. requests.Session() persists cookies and headers across multiple requests, drastically reducing overhead and mimicking real browser behavior.
+requests.get() creates a new connection each time and discards cookies. requests.Session() persists cookies and headers across requests, reducing overhead and mimicking real browser behavior.

 Login form automation

-Identify the form action URL and required payload fields.
-Submit credentials via a POST request through a session object.
-Verify success by checking for redirect URLs or authenticated dashboard elements.
+Identify the form's action URL and required fields, then submit credentials via POST through a session object.
+Verify success by checking the redirect URL or the presence of authenticated page elements.

 import requests